jeremyNg/shell-novice/_episodes/02-fileStructure.md

 The paths shown here are **absolute path** which start from the root.
 There is another kind of path canned **relative path**, which we will learn about later.

+## Sort of files
+Most files are just files, called regular files; they contain normal data, for example text files, executable files or programs, input for or output from a program and so on.

+While it is reasonably safe to suppose that everything you encounter on a Linux system is a file, there are some **exceptions**.

+* *Directories*: files that are lists of other files.
+* *Special files*: the mechanism used for input and output.
+Most special files are in /dev.
+* *Links*: a system to make a file or directory visible in multiple parts of the system's file tree.
+* *Sockets*: a special file type, similar to TCP/IP sockets, providing inter-process networking protected by the file system's access control.
+* *Named pipes*: act more or less like sockets and form a way for processes to communicate with each other, without using network socket semantics.